 It is one of the three regions that make up the brainstem.
-It is the lowest of the three and it is continued up with the protuberance and below with the spinal cord.
+It is the lowest of the three, and it is continued up with the swell and below with the spinal cord.

 External anatomy of the medulla oblongata

-The medulla oblongata is conical in shape, decreasing in width, since it extends downwards.
-It measures approximately 3 cm long and 2 cm wide at its largest point.
+The medulla oblongata is conical in shape, decreasing in width since it extends downwards.
+It measures approximately 3 cm long and 2 cm wide at its most significant point.

-The upper margin of the medulla oblongata is found at the junction between the spinal cord and the pons, while the inferior margin is marked by the origin of the first pair of cervical spinal nerves.
+The upper margin of the medulla oblongata is found at the junction between the spinal cord and the pons.
+In contrast, the inferior margin is marked by the origin of the first pair of cervical spinal nerves.
 This occurs just as the marrow leaves the skull through the foramen magnum.

-There are several structures visible on the anterior surface of the cord, that is, the three fissures / grooves, the pyramids, the olives and the five cranial nerves.
+Several structures are visible on the anterior surface of the cord: the three fissures/grooves, the pyramids, the olives, and the five cranial nerves.

-The pyramids are pairs of swellings that lie between the anterior medial fissure and the ventrolateral sulcus.
+The pyramids are pairs of swellings between the anterior median fissure and the ventrolateral sulcus.
 Information about the pyramids can be found here.
-The olives are another pair of swellings located laterally to the pyramids, between the ventrolateral and posterolateral grooves.
+The olives are another pair of bulges located laterally to the pyramids, between the ventrolateral and posterolateral grooves.

 From the junction between the protuberance and the medulla lies the abducens nerve (CN VI).
-Extending out of the ventrolateral groove is the hypoglossal nerve (CN XII).
-In the posterolateral sulcus, three other cranial nerves join the medulla (CN IX, CN X and CN XI).
+The hypoglossal nerve extends out of the ventrolateral groove (CN XII).
+In the posterolateral sulcus, three other cranial nerves join the medulla (CN IX, CN X, and CN XI).

 Internal anatomy of the medulla oblongata

 The internal structures of the medulla oblongata must be seen in cross-section to understand the design.
 Generally, three levels of the medulla (inferior – superior) are discussed: